Miley Cyrus Throws Rockstar Birthday Party For Liam Hemsworth And Wayne Coyne, Complete With Weed Bar

 A photo posted by Elsa Pataky (@elsapatakyconfidential) on

 As if it wasn’t expected, Miley Cyrus purchased lots of goodie bags from Snoop Dogg’s weed company, Merry Jane, for the party held in Los Angeles.
-Also, to make guests feel like they were at home, Cyrus included on the menu the typical stoner items: oversized pizzas, which the singer had purchased from Big Mama’s & Papa’s.
+Also, to make guests feel like they were at home, Cyrus included the typical stoner item of oversized pizzas on the menu, which the singer had purchased from Big Mama’s & Papa’s.

 But what probably deserves the highest (no pun intended) praise is the marijuana bar, which can be seen on some of the photos shared by Miley Cyrus and guests of the party via Instagram.
 In the Merry Jane bags, there were pre-rolled joints.